-Eat them by themselves on toast, with eggs and bacon (baked beans with bacon is next level) or have them for lunch on a baked potato.
+Eat them by themselves on toast, with eggs and bacon (baked beans with bacon is next level) or have them for lunch on a air fryer baked sweet potato.

 If you are looking for recipes that use baked beans as an ingredient, then why not try our Sausage and Mash Pie or Slow Cooker Sausage Casserole.